 The Advocacy, Litigation and ADR Department, which is supervised by Mark Morgan, encompasses all types of commercial matters, from significant money claims, personal injury and fatal accident insurance claims to complex commercial disputes (including contentious tax, employment and admiralty matters) before the courts, specialist tribunals, arbitrators and mediators for international and domestic clients.

-Our Estates and Trust Department, also led by Olive Ramchand, advises generally on estate planning, trusts, applications for grants of representation and the administration of estates.
+Our Estates and Trust Department advises generally on estate planning, trusts, applications for grants of representation and the administration of estates.

 The Firm's deep commercial know-how and commitment to quality service has led to its being consistently listed in Band 1 of "Chambers Global, The World's Leading Lawyers for Business" since 2003.